 I was surprised to learn that YouTube has a hidden opt-in project called YouTube Feather.

-Basically, this project is a light weight YouTube version.
-It removes all the un-necessary things like Sharing options, Likes & Dislikes etc. and just give you the player alone.
-Without these unnecessary things, it promises to deliver a better performance.
-The description also says it uses some advanced web technologies that reduce the amount of bytes used.
+This project is a lightweight YouTube version.
+It removes all the unnecessary things like Sharing options, Likes & Dislikes, etc. and just give you the player alone.
+Without these unnecessary things, it promises to deliver better performance.
+The description also says it uses some advanced web technologies that reduce the number of bytes used.

 To join this project just click on Join the “Feather” Beta, and you’re done.
 Now check YouTube again, you’ll find the difference!
 If you’re not happy with the setup just go back to the same page and leave the beta.

 Some of you may already be aware of the HTML 5 based YouTube player.

 The YouTube HTML 5 based player make use of the latest HTML5 based technology to play videos.
 This means that instead of Flash Player, it uses it uses HTML5.
 In theory, it may not make much difference, but I noticed a few improvements.
 But not all videos will work with it, and there might be still a few videos that need to use a Flash-based player.
 Most of the popular players do support HTML5 based browser engines like Internet Explorer, Chrome, Safari, Opera, Firefox, etc. to name a few.

 This tip is for those who have low internet speed and want to buffer the full video first, and then watch it.
 YouTube uses something called Dynamic Adaptive Streaming over HTTP (DASH).
 DASH enables high-quality streaming of media content over the Internet, delivered from conventional HTTP web servers.
 It works by breaking the content into a sequence of small HTTP-based file segments, each segment containing a short interval of playback time of the content.
 So you may notice that YouTube won’t buffer the video when you pause it.
 It will just buffer that file segment alone and not the entire video.
 On YouTube, DASH playback is enabled by default.